JANUARY - MARCH 2020 : WORKSHOP #4

 The first restoration site of The Shekhawati Project is Le Prince Haveli in Fatehpur.

-A first phase has taken place from February to April 2017 and a second one from November 2017 to March 2018.
-We are now starting a new phase which will take place from January 2019 to March 2019.
+A first phase has taken place from February to April 2017, a second one from November 2017 to March 2018, and a third one from January 2019 to March 2019.

 Gathering several experts taking turns to teach scientific techniques to students from France, India, Italy and Switzerland, and Australia.
 The goal of this project is threefold: restoring a unique haveli, transmitting knowhow and raising public awareness as to the importance of this heritage.